SC Department of Commerce hosts trade mission to Canada - South Carolina Radio Network

 The agency is hosting a trade mission to the country in May.

 International Trade Manager Anita Patel said Canada was South Carolina’s second-largest trading partner in 2017, with the state’s manufacturers exporting about $3.7 billion in products.
+Only China is higher.

 “Export is our key goal,” Patel said.
 “That’s our ultimate goal: we brought you here.
 We want to support you here and ultimately we want to help you grow right here in South Carolina.”